dietrichm/dotfiles/README.md

 Vimscript files can be linted using [Vint](https://github.com/Vimjas/vint).

-To lint all VimL files, run `make lint`.
+To lint all VimL files, run `make lint-vim`.

 ## License